sizemore0125/skeletonkey/README.md

 python project.py --model.parameters.layer_size 256
 ```

-The resulting Namespace object will contain nested Namespace objects that can be accessed using dot notation, such as args.model.parameters.layer_size.
+The resulting Key object will contain nested Key objects that can be accessed using dot notation, such as args.model.parameters.layer_size.

 #### Defining Flags in Configuration